Skip to main content

 Festive

-Deep-fried dough balls, slightly sweet and fluffy inside.
-Nigerian version of doughnuts, popular at parties and as street snack.
+Deep-fried dough balls, lightly sweet and soft in the middle.
+The Nigerian doughnut, found at parties and on street corners alike.

 vegetarianContains: GlutenContains: Eggs (some recipes)